head-first-kubernetes/head-first-kubernetes.github.io/index.md

     console.runcode(inp)
 ```

-Which behaves like a very basic python command line:
+In less than 10 lines of code, we have something that behaves like a primitive Python command line:

 ```python
 >>> print('Hello World')